Bellemont Mill Village Historic District

 Bellemont Mill Village Historic District is a national historic district located at Bellemont, Alamance County, North Carolina.
 It encompasses 24 contributing buildings built between 1879 and 1880 in Bellemont.
-The district includes the three-story brick Bellemont Cotton Hill and 23 associated one and two-story frame mill houses.
+The district includes the three-story brick Bellemont Cotton Mill and 23 associated one and two-story frame mill houses.

 It was added to the National Register of Historic Places in 1987.